4D Processing for OBS

 Repeatability is fundamental to time-lapse processing and depends on a robust processing workflow.
-Two PGS proprietary techniques, Complete Wavefield Imaging and SWIM, are ideal for full azimuth, wide aperture, broad bandwidth PRM datasets.
+Two PGS proprietary techniques, Complete Wavefield Imaging and SWIM, are ideal for full azimuth, wide aperture, broad bandwidth OBS datasets.

 Repeatability is fundamental to successful time-lapse or 4D processing.
 An important component in this is a robust 4D compliant processing workflow that establishes confidence in the observed 4D signatures.